 Eligible applicants are required to have a bachelor’s degree in biostatistics, statistics, mathematics, biology, biomedical science, or other related fields.

 The online program contains the same academically challenging courses as our on-campus Master of Science program taught by a strong and dedicated team of faculty, many of whom are elected fellows of the American Statistical Association and world renowned researchers.
 However, the online program provides students with the flexibility to study at times and locations convenient to their schedules.
 Graduates of this program will most likely pursue careers in health care or pharmaceutical companies.

-Tuition for the program costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (these usually average about $35 per credit hour).
+Tuition for the Biostatistical Methods and Practice concentration costs $750.00 per credit hour (regardless of residency status) plus miscellaneous fees paid directly to UF (roughly $35 per credit hour).

 Increasing Demand for Biostatisticians

 The demand for trained biostatisticians continues to increase as the world becomes more dependent on predictive data and numerical reasoning, particularly related to research in the health sciences.

 Fortune magazine ranked the Master of Biostatistics number one on the list of Best Graduate Degrees for Jobs in 2016, based on long-term outlook for job growth, median salaries and job satisfaction scores.
 The master’s degree in Biostatistics has a 23% projected growth in jobs by 2024; and 85% of degree-holders said they were “highly satisfied” in one of PayScale’s surveys.
 This ranking is up from number two on this same list in 2015 which stated: